dolph/gerrit-growler/README.rst

 gerrit-growler
 ==============

-Receive a growl notifications from Gerrit.
+Receive growl notifications from Gerrit.

 Currently, you'll only receive notifications on reviews that you have starred.